 - Descriptive: monitor the performance of key activities such as marketing, sales & service to optimize costs.

-- Predictive: predict how much the need for key resources (e.g., employees) will be.
+- Predictive: predict the demand of key resources (e.g. employees).

-- Prescriptive: send the customer via the channels personalized offers to improve the customer relationship.
+- Prescriptive: send customers personalized offers via the most suitable channel to improve the relationship.